0xJacobV/siwb-test-webapp/README.md

 App should now be running and accessible at http://localhost:3000

-## Sign In & Sign Up
+## Registration
 1. Click the Sign In button
 2. You will be redirect to the login page.
 3. Click "register" to create a BitGo starter account
 4. Complete the registration process.
+Registration is complete when window is redirected back to localhost:3000
-5. Navigate back to BitGo Web app
+5. Navigate back to BitGo Web app or refresh current window.
 6. Sign in using your new account credentials